jmbannon/ytdl-sub/docs/source/guides/getting_started/automating_downloads.rst

 Automating Downloads
 ====================

-One of the key capabilities of ``ytdl-sub`` is how well it runs without user input, but to take advantage of this you must set up scheduling to execute the commands at some interval.
+One of the key capabilities of ``ytdl-sub`` automating new downloads.
+To take advantage of this, you must set up scheduling to execute the commands at some interval.
 How you set up this scheduling depends on which version of ``ytdl-sub`` you downloaded.

 :ref:`Guide for Docker and Unraid Containers <guides/getting_started/automating_downloads:docker and unraid>`